 Long-term Care Quality

-This facilities second most favorable area was long-term care.
-We gave it a C in this area.
-This is essentially a slightly below average score in this area.
-In our long-term care score, we focus more on the quantity of care provided by a nursing home, as well as a few qualitative metrics.
-Once we assessed the quantity of nursing care, we then looked at the facility's vaccination records.
-We were pleased to discover that this facility vaccinated 100 percent of its patients for pneumonia.
-This facility was able to keep its residents out of the hospital.
-Indeed, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.
+This nursing home was given its next most favorable category score in the area of long-term care.
+We gave this facility a C in this area, which is an acceptable grade.
+Long-term care grades are generally used to judge a nursing home's performance as a traditional convalescent home, as opposed to focusing more on the skilled nursing services offered by a rehabilitation facility.
+After we finished assessing the amount of care provided by nurses, we then analyzed the nursing home's vaccination records.
+We were pleased to discover that this nursing home vaccinates 100 percent of its patients against pneumonia.
+This facility was able to keep its patients out of the hospital.
+Indeed, it had only 0.04 hospitalizations per one thousand long-term resident days, which is an impressively low number.

 Rating Over Time